GiveMe30Dollars/lox-interpreter-ast/README.md

 - **"Build your own Interpreter"**: https://app.codecrafters.io/courses/interpreter/overview.

 This repository was first initialized on 21 May 2025, and has fully implemented Lox and cleared all Codecrafters.io testcases by 30 May 2025.
 Subsequent additions to the code may be done to add new features to the implemetation.

+As of 1 June 2025, this mirror repository has been disconnected from the original Codecrafters.io repository.

 ## Usage